 With Crossfit taking over the world, the Power Clean (and other Olympic Lifts) have gained a lot of popularity in the last years.
-There are still a few questions and misconception revolving around the Power Clean, but once you understand the lift, it’s a pretty straightforward and rewarding exercise.
+There are still a few questions and misconceptions revolving around the Power Clean, but once you understand the lift, it’s a pretty straightforward and rewarding exercise.

 What are Power Cleans

-In order to train these lifts, Olympic weightlifters use a variety of additional exercises in their training.
+In order to train these lifts, Olympic Weightlifters use a variety of additional exercises in their training.
 The Power Clean is one of those training exercises to train the Clean.

 What is the difference between a Power Clean and a Clean

-Generally speaking, the Power Clean is caught in a higher position, generally at a knee angle of 60 degrees (for most athletes a 60 degree knee angle is where the upper thigh is parallel with the ground).
+Generally speaking, the Power Clean is caught at a knee angle of 60 degrees (for most athletes a 60-degree knee angle is where the upper thigh is parallel with the ground).

 What is the difference between a Power Clean and a Hang Clean

-This is a really good question and strictly speaking, most people get it wrong by comparing Power Clean vs Hang Clean.
-As described above, the difference between a Power Clean and a Clean refers to the depth of the catch position.
+In the paragraph above, I outlined, that the difference between a Power Clean and a Clean refers to the depth of the catch position.
 The Hang (you might find Hang Clean, Hang Power Clean, Hang Snatch, etc) refers to the start position and means the exercise starts from the hang and not from the ground.
 The athlete holds the bar in the so-called hang and the position of the hang can also vary.
 I personally use

 - Hang from the hip